FFO per share increases 5% year-over-year for the three months ended March 31, 2016

 Financial Results and Recent Developments

-- Funds From Operations increased 10% year over year to $0.43 per diluted share for the three months ended March 31, 2015 compared to the same period in 2014
+- Funds From Operations increased 5% year-over-year to $0.45 per diluted share for the three months ended March 31, 2016 compared to the same period in 2015

-- Net income available to common stockholders increased 74% to $8.0 million for the three months ended March 31, 2015 compared to the same period in 2014
+- Net income available to common stockholders of $7.7 million for the three months ended March 31, 2016, or $0.17 per diluted share

-During the first quarter of 2015, the company generated funds from operations ("FFO") for common stockholders of $26.4 million, or $0.43 per diluted share, compared to $22.9 million, or $0.39 per diluted share, for the quarter ended March 31, 2014.
-The increase in FFO from the corresponding period in 2014 was due to growth in same-store net operating income and a decrease in interest expense related to the company's payoff of outstanding secured mortgages encumbering Waikele Center, The Shops at Kalakaua and Del Monte Center offset with the issuance of senior guaranteed notes bearing lower interest rates.
+During the first quarter of 2016, the company generated funds from operations (“FFO”) for common stockholders of $28.1 million, or $0.45 per diluted share, compared to $26.4 million, or $0.43 per diluted share, for the quarter ended March 31, 2015.
+The increase in FFO from the corresponding period in 2015 was primarily due to additional operating income from Hassalo on Eighth and growth in same-store net operating income from our existing portfolio.

 FFO is a non-GAAP supplemental earnings measure which the company considers meaningful in measuring its operating performance.
 A reconciliation of FFO to net income is attached to this press release.